lorserker/ben/README.md

 ```bash
 python gameserver.py
 ```
-By default you will just get random boards, but you cal start the server with a paramter
+By default you will just get random boards, but you can start the server with a parameter, and read boards from a file:

 ```bash
 python gameserver.py --boards file.pbn
 ```
-And the server will read the boards from the file.
-Only pbn and bens own internal format is supported (See input.ben) adding --boardno will start from that number in the file.
+Only pbn and BEN's own internal format is supported (See input.ben) adding --boardno will start from that number in the file.

 And start the app server